benibela/xidel/readme.txt

 then it affects the immediate preceding option.

+You can always override the argument order by using [ and ] to group the options.
+For example:

+f) xidel http://site1 [ -f "//a (:select links:)" -e "select content 1" ]  -e "select content 2"

+   This will extract content 1 from all sites linked by site1 and content 2 from site1 itself.
+   I.e. the extract of content 2 is not affected by the follow-option within the [..] brackets.

+g) xidel http://site1 [ -f //a[@type1] --download type1/ ]
+                      [ -f //a[@type2] --download type2/ ]
+                      [ -f //a[@type3] --download type3/ ]

+   This will download all links of type 1 in a directory type1, all links of type2 in directory type2...
+   (if written on one line)

+[ and ] must be surrounded by a space.

 ========================================== XPath 2.0 / XQuery ===========================================

 XPath expressions provide an easy way to extract calculated values from x/html.
 See http://en.wikipedia.org/wiki/XPath_2.0 for details.

-In the default configuration the XPath/XQuery implementation of Xidel deviates in a few ways from the standard.
+Xidel also supports JSONiq and some custom extensions, so it deviates in a few ways from the standard.
 However, you can disable this differences with the respective options (see link below or the command line parameter listing printed by --help).
 Switched to full standard compatible mode, its implementation passes 99.3% of the XPath 2 only tests and 97.8% of the XQuery 1 tests in the XQuery Testsuite (skipping tests for invalid input queries)

 However, in the default mode, there are the following important extensions:

   Syntax:

-    You can assign values to variables like:                           var := value

-    You can use objects with properties within the XPath expressions:  var := object(),  var.foo := "bar" The properties can then be accessed by $var.foo, and are copied by object assignments, i.e.: after obj2 := var, the value of $obj2.foo is $var.foo is "bar".
-    Different variables always have different objects, i.e. there are no pointers, and changing $obj2.foo in the example above, will not change $var.foo.
-    The object-constructor can take a sequence with initial parameters, e.g. obj:=object(("a", 1, "b", 2)) will create an object $obj, with $obj.a = 1 and $obj.b = 2.
+    Variable assignment:                                               $var := value

+      adds $var to a set of global variables, which can be created and accessed everywhere

+    JSONiq literals                                                    true, false, null

+      true and false are evaluated as true(), false(), null becomes jn:null()

+    JSONiq arrays:                                                     [a,b,c]

+       Arrays store a list of values and can be nested with each other and within sequences. jn:members converts an array to a sequence.

+    JSONiq objects:                                                    {"name": value, ...}

+       Object stores a set of values as associative map.
+The values can be accessed similar to a function call, e.g.: {"name": value, ...}("name").
+       Xidel also has {"name": value, ..}.name as an additional syntax to access properties. jn:keys returns a sequence of all property names, libjn:values a sequence of values.
+       Used with global variables, you can copy an object with obj2 := obj (objects are immutable, but properties can be changed with obj2.foo := 123, which will create a new object with the changed property).

+    Extended strings:                                                  x"..{..}.."

-    A string prefixes with x is evaluated like the value of a direct attribute constructor, i.e. all expressions with in {..} brackets are evaluated.
+      If a string is prefixed by an "x", all expressions inside {}-parentheses are evaluated, like in the value of a direct attribute constructor.
-    So x"foo{$var}bar" is the same as concat("foo", $var, "bar") (Warning: This was changed in Xidel 0.7.
+      (Warning: This was changed in Xidel 0.7.
 Xidel <= 0.6 used "foo$var;bar" without prefix for this)

   Semantic:

      All string comparisons are case insensitive, and "clever", e.g.:  '9xy' = '9XY' < '10XY' < 'xy'
      This is more useful for html (think of @class = 'foobar'), but can be disabled by passing collation urls to the string functions.

      Everything is weakly typed, e.g 'false' = false() is true, and 1 + "2" is 3.

      Unknown namespace prefixes are resolved with the namespace bindings of the input data.
      Therefore //a always finds all links, independent of any xmlns=".." attributes.
-     (however, if you explicitely declare a namespace like 'declare default element namespace "..."' in XQuery, it will only find -elements in that namespace)
+     (however, if you explicitly declare a namespace like 'declare default element namespace "..."' in XQuery, it will only find -elements in that namespace)

      XML Schemas, error codes and static type checking are not supported.

-  Additional functions:
+  Certain additional functions:

-    filter("string","regex"[,<match>,[<flags>]])
+    jn:*, libjn:* The standard JSONiq and JSONlib functions json("str.")
+Parses a string as json, or downloads json from an url.(only use with trusted input) serialize-json(value)
+                  Converts a value to JSON
+    extract("string","regex"[,<match>,[<flags>]])
                   This applies the regex "regex" to "string" and returns only the matching part.
-                  If the <match> argument is used, only the <match>-th submatch will be returned. css("sel")    This returns the nodes below the context node matched by the specified css 3 selector.
+                  If the <match> argument is used, only the <match>-th submatch will be returned.
+                  (this function used to be called "filter") css("sel")    This returns the nodes below the context node matched by the specified css 3 selector.
-                  You can use this to combine css and XPath, like in 'css("a.aclass")/@href'. eval("xpath") This will evaluate the string "xpath" as an XPath expression deep-text()   This is the concatenated plain text of the every tag inside the current text.
+                  You can use this to combine css and XPath, like in 'css("a.aclass")/@href'. eval("xpath") This will evaluate the string "xpath" as an XPath expression system("..")
+Runs a certain program and returns its stdout result as string deep-text()   This is the concatenated plain text of the every tag inside the current text.
-                  You can also pass a separator like deep-text(' ') to separate text of different nodes. inner-xml()   This is the xml content of node ., like innerHTML in javascript.
+                  You can also pass a separator like deep-text(' ') to separate text of different nodes. inner-html()  This is the html content of node ., like innerHTML in javascript.
-    outer-xml()   This is the same as inner-xml, but includes the node itself split-equal("list", "string"[, "sep" = " "])
+    outer-html()  This is the same as inner-html, but includes the node itself inner-xml()   This is the xml content of node, similar to inner-html() outer-xml()   Like outer-html(), but xml-serialized
+    split-equal("list", "string"[, "sep" = " "])
                   Treats the string "list" as a list of strings separated by "sep" and tests if "string" is contained in that list. (just like css class matching)